DawidZapo/DawidZapo/README.md

 ***

-### I'm currently working on the Full-Stack StatTracker App
+### I'm currently working on the RMS (Restaurant Management System)
-Web app designed to gather advanced and sophisticated statistics from basketball games.
+Web app designed to implement all POS funcionalities (developed as Engineer Project)
 ***

 ### You can  reach me at <br>